Feyenoord: Back to winning silverware

 When Wim Jansen was appointed as the interim manager to replace Günder Bengtsson and Pim Verbeek after a 6–0 defeat against PSV, the outlook began to improve for the club.
 PSV, the strongest Dutch club of the period, were knocked out of the KNVB Cup by a Henk Fräser goal in Eindhoven.
 Feyenoord progressed to the 1991 final, where they beat BVV Den Bosch 1–0 to win the competition.
 As the cup holders, they faced champions PSV again, this time in the 1991 Dutch Supercup, the first Supercup held since 1949.
 PSV were beaten 1–0 by a Marian Damaschin goal to add another honour to the club's achievements.
 They went on to win another Dutch Cup in 1992, beating Roda JC 3–0 in the final.
 The same year, Feyenoord reached the semi-finals in the 1991–92 European Cup Winners' Cup, beating Tottenham Hotspur in the quarter-finals, before being eliminated by Monaco on away goals, after two draws.

 In 1993, Feyenoord secured another Dutch Championship by beating Groningen 5–0 in the last league match of the season.
 The match was played at the Oosterpark Stadion in Groningen, so 40.000 Feyenoord fans watched the game on giant screens in De Kuip.
 The title was followed by another two Dutch Cups in 1994 (beating NEC 2–1) and 1995 (beating Volendam 2–1).
 During the 1994–95 UEFA Cup Winners' Cup, Feyenoord reached the quarter-finals after beating Werder Bremen in the second round.
 They eventually lost to Real Zaragoza.
-In the quarter-finals in the 1995 KNVB Cup, Feyenoord visited Ajax, which would win the 1994–95 UEFA Champions League later that season.
+In the quarter-finals of the 1995 KNVB Cup, Feyenoord visited Ajax, which would win the 1994–95 UEFA Champions League later that season.
 Ajax was leading 1–0 when Ruud Heus equalised with a penalty just before full-time.
 In extra time, Feyenoord became the only team to defeat Ajax the same season they won the Eredivisie and the Champions League unbeaten.
 The goal scored by Mike Obiku was the decider as the new golden goal rule became in use.
-During the 1995–96 UEFA Cup Winners' Cup, Everton and Borussia Mönchengladbach were beaten.
+During the 1995–96 UEFA Cup Winners' Cup, they defeated Everton and Borussia Mönchengladbach.
 A total of 14,000 Feyenoord fans travelled to Germany to support the team against Mönchengladbach.
 Feyenoord were eliminated in the semi-finals by a Carsten Jancker-inspired Rapid Wien.